neurospin/pylearn-parsimony/README.md

 ===========================================================

 ParsimonY contains the following features:
 * `parsimony` provides structured and sparse penalties in machine learning.
-It currently contains:
+It contains, among other things:
     * Loss functions:
         * Linear regression
         * Logistic regression